Chillsmeit/FirefoxSmoothScroll/README.md

 <br>
 **To enable these changes**, type `about:support` in the firefox address bar and open the Profile Directory<br>
 Create a folder called `chrome`, inside this folder create two files called `userChrome.css` and `userContent.css`.<br>
-Copy and paste the contents in this repo `Firefox Tweaks/Chrome` to your respective files.
+Copy and paste the contents in the repo folder `Firefox Tweaks/Chrome` to your respective files.

 ### Configs Tweaks: